 The next column to the right is for the total effort.
 That is, the duration of the task or its planned hours.
 As you add that time to each task the top line automatically adds them together.
-Next column has that team member’s rate and finally a column for the total cost, which is also automatically added together.
+The next column has that team member’s rate and finally a column for the total cost, which is also automatically added together.

 To the right is your calendar.
 Again, it’s only one month.
 You can add months by the tab or change it to a weekly or even daily plan if you prefer.
 As you add the planned hours for each day, they will automatically add up under the total effort column.
-If you assign anyone more than eight hours that day’s cell will turn red indicating you’ve over allocated.
+If you assign anyone more than eight hours that day’s cell will turn red indicating you’ve over-allocated.

 How ProjectManager Helps You Plan Resources

-The resource plan template is a great tool but it can only take you so far.
-If you want to see your resources in real time, reallocate with a click and keep everyone one the same page without having to redo your template every time there’s a change, then you want to use ProjectManager.
+A resource plan template is a great tool but it can only take you so far.
+If you want to see your resources in real time, reallocate with a click and keep everyone on the same page without having to redo your template every time there’s a change, then you want to use ProjectManager.
 Our cloud-based software automatically updates and tracks your resources and helps to keep you on schedule and within your budget.

 Gather all your resources in one place, organize them and connect them to each individual task on your project plan in our online Gantt chart.
 More than just collecting resources, the Gantt has features that allow you to set costs for those resources.
 Then set your baseline, which saves your resource plan.
 Now, when you’re executing the project, there’s a point of comparison.
 Get live data on actual costs and progress so you can reallocate resources to stay on track.